VladimirKalachikhin/netAIS/README.md

 ### Spatial info
 Usually, netAIS client gets your positioning from **gpsd** instance on your server.
 How to install and configure **gpsd** see [gpsd pages](https://gpsd.io/).
 Update _params.php_ to **gpsd** host and port, if you want.
-Another way gets spatial info is a **Signal K** infrastructure. netAIS client will try found **Signal K** service on you lical network, and get a position from it.
+Another way gets spatial info is a **Signal K** infrastructure. netAIS client will try found the **Signal K** service on your local network, and get a position from it.
 However, it is better to set the **Signal K** server address in _params.php_.

 ## Usage